basant0x01/learn-foundry/README.md

 forge install rari-capital/solmate = To install library from solmate forge update lib/solmate = To update the library for the newest version forge remove solmate = To remove <solmate-library>
+forge fmt = To automatically format the source code
 ```

 ## Install Library from @openzeppelin using npm